Ebiroll/qemu_esp32/examples/06_ssd1306/README.md

 #ESP32 I2C OLED SSD1306 library for esp-idf

+Note that this does not work!
+USE at own risk.
+It is highly experimental to develop and debug qemu ssd1306 driver.
+Does not run on actual hardware.

 This is a library of i2c oled ssd1306 for [esp-idf](https://github.com/espressif/esp-idf).

 Code modified from [ESP-I2C-OLED](https://github.com/baoshi/ESP-I2C-OLED).